Key Tips for Visiting Yorktown, Virginia

 There are also other special video presentations throughout the museum galleries.
 We especially enjoyed the 4D presentation about the battle at Yorktown.

-The museum discourages taking photos or videos within the exhibit space…which is kind of too bad, because the exhibits are stunning, and I’d love to share a few photos with you.
+The museum discouraged taking photos or videos within the exhibit space, which is too bad, because the exhibits are stunning, and I would have loved to share a few photos with you.

 The gallery exhibits include many displays of military weapons and equipment, furniture, household items and personal effects, interactive and multimedia displays, and an early printed copy of the Declaration of Independence.